zenml-io/zenml/docs/book/how-to/pipeline-development/build-pipelines/fetching-pipelines.md

 ![output.visualize() Output](../../.gitbook/assets/artifact\_visualization\_evidently.png)

 {% hint style="info" %}
-If you're not in a Jupyter notebook, you can simply view the visualizations in the ZenML dashboard by running `zenml up` and clicking on the respective artifact in the pipeline run DAG instead.
+If you're not in a Jupyter notebook, you can simply view the visualizations in the ZenML dashboard by running `zenml login --local` and clicking on the respective artifact in the pipeline run DAG instead.
 Check out the [artifact visualization page](../visualize-artifacts/README.md) to learn more about how to build and view artifact visualizations in ZenML!
 {% endhint %}

 ## Fetching information during run execution